 For the lecture there will be weekly tutorials.
 In order to write the exam at the end of the lecture, you must attend and actively participate in one of the tutorial groups.
 New assignments will be published here every week.
 You are only allowed to attend, if you are accepted in the lectures.

 Participation in the tutorials consists of preparing answers to the written assignments at home as well as coming to the tutorials and presenting your solutions to your fellow students.
 At the beginning of each tutorial, we will ask you to volunteer for those assignments that you prepared.
 In addition, there will be one programming assignment each week, which must be sent via email the day before the tutorial until 13:00.
-You pass the tutorial (and are allowed to write the exam) only if you volunteer for at least 2/3 of all assignments, send at least 3 programming assignments and presented a solution at least twice for written assignments or once for programming assignments.
+You pass the tutorial (and are allowed to write the exam) only if you volunteer for at least 2/3 of all written assignments, send at least 3 programming assignments and present a solution at least twice for written assignments or once for programming assignments.

+The tutorials take place: Thursdays 13:15 - 14:45 at G22A-110.
 The first tutorial will take place in the fourth week of the semester, on 7th November.

 Note: Each week, one assignent sheet will be discussed.
 You only volunteer and present for assignments in the respective week where these assignments are scheduled to be discussed.
 The submission of assignments via email is not possible.
 You should notify your TA about your absence beforehand.
 If you have a certificate of illness from your physician, the respective assignment sheet will not be counted when calculating your percentage of solved assignments in the end.

-- Assignments 1 (discussed in tutorials on 7th November)
+- Assignments 1 (discussed in tutorials on 7th November) - Minizinc datafile

 Programming Assignments Software